ELEC70142-VLSI-Coursework/Lab_2/README.md

 * Use Cadence's Virtuoso tool to perform manual routing.
 * Use Cadence's Calibre tool to verify that your layout obeys design rules through DRC.
 * Use Cadence's Calibre tool to verify that your layout is the same as the schematic.

+>Due to the length of this laboratory experiment, Lab 2 is now divided into Part 1 and Part 2.
+>Part 1 (Tasks 1 & 2) is about understanding the layout of a VLSI circuit.
+>Part 2 (Tasks 3 to 5) is about using Cadence's Virtuoso layout editor to create and modify a layout.

 ---
 ### Task 1 - Deep Dive into Inverter Layout (30 minutes)